itaysk/itaysk.github.io/_posts/2017-08-04-azure-public-ip-addresses.md

 Ever created a VM in Azure and noticed that the VM only knows about its private IP address even though it might have a public IP as well?
 This behavior is actually by design, which might surprise people with traditional networking background.

 The VM in Azure should be oblivious of its public IP.
 The public IP is injected to traffic traveling outside the VNet by Azure.
 You can conceptually think of this as a transparent NAT between your VM and the Internet, translating between private and public IPs.
-For the sake of simplicity, I'll call this translation layer - 'Azure hidden NLB').
+For the sake of simplicity I'll call this translation layer - 'Azure hidden NLB'.

 Consider the following scenario: A client with private IP 102.168.7.4 is talking to a server under 40.68.244.64.